aws/aws-lc/crypto/fipsmodule/FIPS.md

 The CTR-DRBG is reseeded every 4096 calls to `RAND_bytes`.
 Thus the process will randomly crash about every 2¹³⁵ calls.

 The FIPS PRNGs allow “additional input” to be fed into a given call.
-We use this feature to be as robust as possible to state duplication from process forks and VM copies: for every call we read 32 bytes of “additional data” from the entropy source (without overread) which means that cloned states will diverge at the next call to `RAND_bytes`.
+We use this feature to be as robust as possible to state duplication from process forks and VM copies: for every call we read 32 bytes of “additional data” from the entropy source which means that cloned states will diverge at the next call to `RAND_bytes`.
 This is called “prediction resistance” by FIPS, but we do *not* claim this property in a FIPS context because we don't implement it the way they want.

 There is a second interface to the RNG which allows the caller to supply bytes that will be XORed into the generated additional data (`RAND_bytes_with_additional_data`).
 This is used in the ECDSA code to include the message and private key in the generation of *k*, the ECDSA nonce.
 This allows ECDSA to be robust to entropy failures while still following the FIPS rules.